 Modelling and prototyping

-A prototype is necessary for the concept development phase to shown to the customers, to evaluate ergonomics, style, and technical trade-off.
+A prototype is necessary for the concept development phase to be shown to the customers, to evaluate ergonomics, style, and technical trade-off.
 Every stage of the concept development will have these models and prototypes.

 These are the different stages, activities involved in the concept development process.